prendradjaja/vim-vertigo/README.md

 Can't I just use `14j` or `2k` with vanilla Vim (no plugin needed)?
 And doesn't [EasyMotion][a] cover this, and more?
 Yes!
 But:

 * Vertigo is lightning fast: You never have to leave home row.
-And unlike EasyMotion, you don't have to read the "targets" that appear on-screen before completing the motion.
+* Faster than EasyMotion?: You don't have to read EasyMotion's "targets" that appear on-screen in order to complete the motion -- if you have line numbers turned on, you always have targets visible on-screen.
 * It's easy to learn, because your fingers already know where all the numbers are.

 I should admit: As a Dvorak user, I find this very useful, but I think it's probably less useful for QWERTY users.
 This is because in QWERTY, something like `14j` or `2k` with vanilla Vim moves smoothly from the left hand (`1`, `4`, `2`) to the right (`j`, `k`).

 But in Dvorak, the `j` and `k` keys are on the left hand (much like the small digits `12345`, which are much more commonly used than the large digits `6789`), which makes this key sequence more cumbersome to type.

 I like micro-optimizations. :) If you do too, (and maybe use Dvorak) this might be the plugin for you.